RoaringBitmap/RoaringBitmap/README.md

 Contributing
 ------------

 Contributions are invited.
-We enforce the Google Java style.
+We use the Google Java style (see `roaring_google_checks.xml`).
-Please run  ``./gradlew checkstyleMain`` on your code before submitting a patch.
+Please do not reformat the code needlessly.

 FAQ
 ----